danyk20/MQTT_Benchmark/README.md

 ---

-## Compilling the Producer and Consumer
+## Compiling the Producer and Consumer

 The steps to compile the producer and consumer applications are the following: